-- Symptomatic employee should be provided a mask to protect others and be removed from the workforce immediately. - Symptomatic employee should not return to work for 14 days or until medically released. - Employees who have been in contact with the symptomatic employee should selfquarantine for a period of 14 days or until medically released.
+- Symptomatic employees should be provided a mask to protect others and be removed from the workforce immediately. - Symptomatic employees should not return to work for 14 days or until medically released.

-- Both symptomatic and nearby employees should be counselled about the "dos and don'ts" of self-quarantining. - The symptomatic employee and any nearby employees should be given a PCR test to see if they are positive for COVID-19.
+- Employees who have been in close contact with the symptomatic employee should follow CDC and state guidance, which includes self-quarantining for a period of 14 days or until medically released. - Both symptomatic and nearby employees should be counselled about the "dos and don'ts" of self-quarantining. - The symptomatic employee should be given a PCR test to see if they are positive for COVID-19.
+If the symptomatic employee tests positive for COVID-19, any other employees who came into contact with the positive employee and become symptomatic should also receive a PCR test.
 Any who are negative can return to work once their symptoms are gone.
 If their symptoms do not go away within three to five days and their first test was negative another PCR test should be given to confirm the first.